-OGNIANOVA: Thank you, Jordan.
-And thank you to the Commission on Security and Cooperation Europe and the House Freedom of the Press Caucus, and co-chairs of the caucus, Representatives Adam Schiff and Representative Steve Chabot for holding this briefing and bringing the attention to attacks on the press in Russia and other countries of the former Soviet bloc.
+Ms. Ognianova.
+Thank you, Jordan.
+And thank you to the Commission on Security and Cooperation in Europe and the House Freedom of the Press Caucus, and Co-Chairs of the Caucus, Representative Adam Schiff and Representative Steve Chabot for holding this briefing and bringing the attention to attacks on the press in Russia and other countries of the former Soviet bloc.
 I ask that my full written testimony here be admitted into the record.

 My name is Nina Ognianova.
-And I'm the Europe and Central Asia program coordinator at the Committee to Protect Journalists.
+And I'm the Europe and Central Asia program coordinator at the Committee to Protect Journalists [CPJ].
 We are an independent, nonprofit organization dedicated to defending press freedom and the rights of journalists worldwide.
-And it's an honor to speak to you today.
-And I appreciate the opportunity to address the Commission and the caucus on behalf of CPJ.
+It's an honor to speak to you today, and I appreciate the opportunity to address the Commission and the caucus on behalf of CPJ.